matomo-org/developer-documentation/docs/3.x/migrate-piwik-2-to-3.md

     },
 ```

+The next step is for you to make your plugin compatible with Piwik 3: this guide  will help you locate the changes to make to your plugin.

+### once your plugin is compatible with Piwik 3, release a new major version of your plugin

+Once your plugin is compatible with Piwik 3:
+* specify that your plugin requires Piwik 3.
-Next we recommend to increase the version number eg from `1.2.3` to `2.0.0` and specifically require Piwik 3 like
+* we recommend to also increase your plugin's major version number eg from `1.2.3` to `2.0.0`.

-this:
+The `plugin.json` would look like this:

 ```json
    "version": "2.0.0",